BasicWolf/archived-kaylee/doc/tutorial/introduction.rst

 generated random points the better is the approximation of PI.
-And it is the reason we would like to use distributed computation to find the value of PI: if one node generates e.g. 10 million random random points in a seconds then ten nodes can generate billion random numbers in just 10 seconds!
+And it is the reason we would like to use distributed computation to find the value of PI: if one node generates e.g. 10 million random random points in a second then ten nodes can generate billion random numbers in just 10 seconds!

 Of course, you can do that on your own computer!
-But hey, this is just a task small enough to easily learn how-to build Kaylee apps.
-Are you ready?
+But hey, this is just a task small enough to learn building Kaylee apps :)

 Continue with :ref:`tutorial-project-structure`.